-Praline sauce is a sweet southern staple to keep on hand for all kinds of dessert recipes.
-Make this easy version with just four ingredients in no time!
+My praline sauce is a sweet southern staple to keep on hand for all kinds of dessert recipes.
+Make this easy recipe with just four ingredients in no time!

 And if you enjoy this recipe, try my easy sweet cherry jam or praline cream cheese frosting, too.

-As you might guess from the name, praline sauce is basically a liquid praline.
+Spot-on Flavor: As you might guess from the name, praline sauce is basically a liquid pecan praline candy.
 It tastes buttery, sweet, and rich with nuttiness from the pecans.
 The texture is smooth, thick, and ooey gooey!

 What You'll Need for this Recipe